 If you have procedural questions regarding the preparation of a severance petition, please contact the appropriate PERB regional office.
-If you require legal assistance or any advice, please contact your legal representative or the nearest County Bar Association for attorney referral services.
+If you require legal assistance or advice, please contact your legal representative or the nearest County Bar Association for attorney referral services.

-This booklet is meant to provide a GENERAL overview regarding the filing of a severance petition and should not be exclusively relied upon in lieu of PERB regulations, case law and/or legal advice.
+This booklet is meant to provide a GENERAL overview regarding the filing of a severance request or petition and should not be exclusively relied upon in lieu of PERB regulations, case law and/or legal advice.

 The statutes PERB administers are contained in the Government Code, the Public Utilities Code, and the Education Code.
-(See footnotes 1 through 9.)
+(See footnotes 1 through 10.)
 Code volumes can be found at the State law library, county law libraries, and University of California law school libraries.
-A complete copy of PERB's regulations (California Code of Regulations, title 8, section 31001 et seq.), as well as the statutes administered by PERB, may be purchased from PERB, and are also available on the PERB website.
+A complete copy of PERB's regulations (California Code of Regulations, title 8, section 31001 et seq.), as well as the statutes administered by PERB, are available on the PERB website.